Reo Hatate: International career

-In 2019, he gained international recognition for his performances at the Toulon Tournament, where he scored two goals to help Japan to the final, where they were eventually defeated on penalties by Brazil.
+In 2019, Hatate gained international recognition for his performances at the Toulon Tournament, where he scored two goals to help Japan to the final, where they were eventually defeated on penalties by Brazil.
 Hatate missed Japan's final penalty, handing the title to Brazil.

 Having represented Japan at youth level, Hatate was called up to the Japan U24 team for the 2020 Olympics.
 On 29 March 2022, Hatate made his debut for Japan against Vietnam in a World Cup Qualifier.

 Despite his form at Celtic during the 2022–23 season, Hatate was not included in the Japan squad for the 2022 FIFA World Cup in Qatar.
 This came as a surprise to many supporters and media outlets at the time, where Japan manager Hajime Moriyasu justified his decision by saying: "We selected players who will be on the same wavelength as a team, who will be able to move and link up together, who through their organisation will be able to make use of their individual strengths".